PUBLIC AWARENESS AND OUTREACH

 – Student, grade 8, Hudson High School

-AMI-Québec has written pamphlets that are geared specifically for teens and a limited supply to high school students are distributed during presentations.
-The pamphlets can be downloaded here:
+AMI-Québec has written brochures that are geared specifically for teens and a limited supply are distributed to students during presentations.
+The brochures can be downloaded here:

 Below are links for those interested in introducing their own educational programs in high schools: